kristopherjohnson/Markingbird/README.md

     options.encodeProblemUrlCharacters = true
     options.linkEmails = false
     options.strictBoldItalic = true
-    var fancyMarkdown = Markdown(options)
+    var fancyMarkdown = Markdown(options: options)
 	let fancyOutput = fancyMarkdown.transform(inputText)

 A single `Markdown` instance can be used multiple times.
 However, it is not safe to use the `Markdown` class or its instances simultaneously from multiple threads, due to unsynchronized use of shared static data.

 ## To-Do

-- Implement the `encodeProblemUrlCharacters` extension
 - Port all of the unit tests from MarkdownSharp and ensure they  pass.
-(As of now, only the `SimpleTests` suite has been ported.)
+(As of now, only the `SimpleTests` and `ConfigTest` suites have been ported.)
 - Eliminate all uses of `!` to force-unwrap Optionals (use safer `if let`, `??` or pattern-matching instead)
 - Re-examine the ways that characters and substrings are processed (the current implementation is a mish-mash of `String` and `NSString` bridging)
 - Create sample apps for OS X and iOS.